New England Regional Fellowship Consortium

 This award honors the work of pastor/scholars as exemplified by emeritus board members Arvel M. Steece and Richard Taylor — and by nineteenth-century scholar Henry Martyn Dexter.
 It supports study and research by non-specialists, with preference given to laypeople and pastors.
 The selection criteria include clarity of purpose, fit with collection sources, and need.
 One annual award of $1,000 is announced in September.

 Each application should include a detailed description of a project to be completed at the CLA (maximum 3pp. or 1000 words), a list of CLA sources to be consulted (minimum 10), and one letter of reference from a non-family member (sent under a separate cover letter).
 Completed applications (hard copy, no email) should be sent to: Executive Director, Congregational Library & Archives, 14 Beacon Street, Boston, MA 02108, by August 30th.

 For further information contact the Congregational Library & Archives's Library Director Tom Clark by email.

 The Congregational Library also provides small but helpful travel scholarships for qualified researchers.

-For more information about any of these funding opportunities, please Executive Director Rev. Dr. Stephen Butler Murray.
+For more information about any of these funding opportunities, please contact the Executive Director.